This site is designed to help you navigate by using a series of buttons and web links. Click here to learn more.

 How soon can I receive help with food?Expedited Service:We decide if you are eligible for food assistance within 7 days if you show proof of your identity and meet one of the following:

 Standard Service:If you don’t qualify for expedited service, you may still be eligible for food assistance with higher income.
-A family of three can have total income of up to $3,089 monthly and still qualify for benefits.
 If you are not eligible for expedited service, we may take as many as 30 days to determine your eligibility, but most are processed much earlier.
 We process more than half of all applications within 5 days.

 How soon can I receive help with cash?We process your application as quickly as possible but it may take from 30 to 45 days to determine your eligibility, depending on what program you are applying for.